betfair-datascientists/betfair-datascientists.github.io/src/docs/thirdPartyTools/betAngelRatingsAutomation.md

 Stepping through each step:

-- **Checking market odds based on back or lay bet type:** Here we're checking which bet type we've chosen from the dropdown box in the 'RATINGS' worksheet (cell F5).
+- **Checking market odds based on back or lay bet type:** Here we're checking which bet type we've chosen from the dropdown box in the 'SETTINGS' worksheet (cell I5).
 If a BACK bet has been selected, the best available back bet must greater than our ratings that have been defined for that particular runner in the 'RATINGS' worksheet.
 On the flip side, if a LAY bet has been selected, then the best available back bet must be less than our ratings.

 ``` excel hl_lines="4 5"
 =IF(